openstack-archive/fuel-docs/pages/reference-architecture/neutron-intro/0200-neutron-tech-intro.rst

 It is important to note:

-* if you use tagged networks for your configuration and combine multiple networks onto one NIC, you should make the Public network untagged on this NIC.
+* If you use tagged networks for your configuration and combine multiple networks onto one NIC, you should make the Public network untagged on this NIC.
-  It is not a requirement, but best for access to the OpenStack Dashboard and public OpenStack API.
+  This is not a requirement, but best for access to the OpenStack Dashboard and public OpenStack API.
-* Is a best if you place the Private, Admin, Public and Management networks on a separate NIC to ensure that traffic is separated adequately.
+* You should place the Private, Admin, Public and Management networks on a separate NIC to ensure that traffic is separated adequately.
-* Admin and Private networks must be located together on separate NIC from the other networks.
+* Admin and Private networks must be located together on a NIC that is separate from the other networks.

 A typical network configuration for Neutron with VLAN segmentation might look like this: